 Fascia and the Cosmetic Damage Argument

-- Paint damage exposes wood to moisture infiltration, accelerating rot
+- Paint damage exposes wood to moisture

 Common Fascia Questions

-My gutters are pulling away from the house.
-Is that a fascia issue or a gutter issue?
+Are gutters pulling away a fascia issue?

 How Claim Advocacy Helps With Fascia Claims